dialex/start-testing/docs/concepts/tester-responsibilities.md

 Testers attempt to forecast multiple scenarios that might hurt the team, so that it can prepare in advance and reduce the risk.
 However, it's impossible to think about every trouble ahead of time.
 It's part of your role to keep gathering information along the way, so that your team can react and make better decisions.

-Your (business) stakeholders will not always know what to do.
+Your (business) stakeholders will not always know what they want.
 Sometimes they are transparent about it and reach to you for advice, e.g. "What are your thoughts on X?
 How should we do Y?".
 Other times you must observe them carefuly to notice their hesitation or their fragile/biased reasoning.
 That's a silent call for your help.

 Even though you don't own the product, you can give them your advice and support it with data (your experience, domain knowledge, market benchmarks, competitors, etc.).
 This strengthens your relationship because you show that you care without being prescriptive.

 ### Release